-At 31st December, 2020, the Group's loss allowance on trade receivables of HK\$3,258,000 (2019: HK\$5,187,000) were assessed individually.
-In the opinion of the directors, no allowance for credit losses was made on trade receivables which are assessed on a collective basis as the impact is considered insignificant.
+At 31st December, 2021, the Group's loss allowance on trade receivables of HK\$623,000 (2020: HK\$3,258,000) were assessed individually.
+In the opinion of the directors, no allowance for credit losses was made on trade receivables which are assessed on a collective basis as the impact is considered insignificant for both years.